I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 Most tourists don’t realize this because it’s not clearly explained, and they follow what feels natural.

-The rule is simple: stand on the right, keep the left side clear.
+The rule is simple: Stand right, keep left clear.

 It’s a small habit, but it helps you move through the city like a local and avoid unnecessary awkward moments.